AzureAD/microsoft-authentication-library-for-js/samples/msal-browser-samples/HybridSample/README.md

 This sample demonstrates how to use MSAL.js v2 and MSAL Node together in a "hybrid" application that performs both server-side and client-side authenication.

-It shows how to use two new APIs, `enableSpaAuthCode` in MSAL Node and `acquireTokenByCode` in MSAL.js v2, to authenticate a user server-side using a confidential client, and then SSO that user client-side using a second authorization code that is returned to the confidential client and redeemed by the public client client-side.
+It shows how to use two new APIs, `enableSpaAuthorizationCode` in MSAL Node and `acquireTokenByCode` in MSAL.js v2, to authenticate a user server-side using a confidential client, and then SSO that user client-side using a second authorization code that is returned to the confidential client and redeemed by the public client client-side.
 This helps mitigate user experience and performance concerns that arise when performing server-side and client-side authentication for the same user, especially when third-party cookies are blocked by the browser.